About Ozarks Public Television

 Ozarks Public Television offices and studios are located in Strong Hall on the Missouri State University campus in Springfield, Missouri.

-OPT is a service of Missouri State University.
-For more information about the Board of Governors of Missouri State University including its open meetings schedule, click here: Missouri State University Board of Governors
+For more information about the current members of the board, click here: Missouri State University Board of Governors Members.

 Ozarks Public Television encourages the exploration of ideas and their application to citizenship.